nadddder/SKY-Yoga-App/README.md

 The app guides users through a series of pages where they can input information regarding their primary sports, yoga experience, motivations, injuries, and yoga poses they are comfortable with and want to master.
 All of this information is stored in a user profile using the React Context API.

 The app uses React Navigation to manage both stack and tab navigation.
 Development is done on Windows using Expo, targeting iOS.

+### Firebase Integration

+Firebase is being used to manage cloud storage and user data.
+The following Firebase services are integrated into the app:

+1. **Firebase Storage**: The app uses Firebase Storage to host and stream yoga videos.
+Videos are preloaded and buffered to ensure a smooth playback experience with minimal delays.
+2. **Firebase Firestore (Planned)**: User profiles, preferences, and progress data will eventually be stored in Firebase Firestore, allowing for persistent data storage and retrieval across different devices.

 ### Directory Structure